oven-sh/bun/docs/guides/http/file-uploads.md

 ---
-name: Upload files via HTTP with FormData
+name: Upload files via HTTP using FormData
 ---

 To upload files via HTTP with Bun, use the [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) API.
 Let's start with a HTTP server that serves a simple HTML web form.